Skip to Content

 Rosemead resident Jonathan Loc speaks in favor of the SGV Forward project.
 Image captured from Rosemead City Council livestream.

 Bus Rapid Transit (BRT) is a faster transit service with dedicated bus lanes, limited stops (called stations), signal priority, and more frequent service.
-Roughly seven miles of Garvey are proposed as “Jump Start” bus lanes.
+Roughly five miles of Garvey (and two miles of Atlantic Blvd.) are proposed as “Jump Start” bus lanes.
 To date, Metro has awarded roughly $8 million to the San Gabriel Valley Council of Governments (SGVCOG, or just the COG) to study and design the lanes, in advance of the so-called "car free" 2028 Olympics.

 The city of Rosemead's boundaries, from Google Maps.